 Make sure your employees close shared folders when they are on the road.
 While they are great for office use, you do not want guests staying in the same hotel to have access to your company’s files.

 You can also set up a virtual private network (VPN) to encrypt data going from your network to an employee’s remote computer.
 Even if a hacker intercepts the data, your information is safe because it is encrypted.
+You can find the best VPN services at Indexsy.com if this data security is something that interests you.

 Your server’s security is only as strong as the weakest link, which is frequently a Wi-Fi router or access point.
 A predatory hacker can attack your system if your security is not state of the art.
 Call NSC Information Technology Group at 713-974-3889 to discuss your system and how we could make it more secure.
 Our experienced, expertly trained technicians will make certain that your server is able to withstand whatever a hacker can throw at it.